-As a result, a familiar concept is now emerging, known as hot-desking.
+As a result, a familiar concept is now emerging, known as hot-desking (as well as desk hoteling).
 It is a work method first tried in 1980, inspired by submariners who shared bunks.
 In this type of setting, an employee is assigned any available work desk instead of a permanent spot.

 Even though hot desking is an old concept, it’s a pretty new avenue for the 21st Century, especially in times of Covid-19.
 Secondly, its popularity depends on each employee’s preference.

-Some employees may find it hard to focus sitting on a new desk every day, while others are excited by the idea as changing their work environment boosts creativity.
+Some employees may find it hard to focus sitting at a new desk every day, while others are excited by the idea of changing their work environment boosts creativity.

 In addition, companies must keep in mind the reason before assigning a desk to their employees.
-The best practice is to move co-workers based on their current projects rather than placing them randomly in the office space.
+The best practice is to move co-workers based on their current projects (known as activity-based working) rather than placing them randomly in the office space.
 This practice helps further the working process and allows employees to complete the tasks more efficiently.

 While hot-desking can turn out to be very beneficial for the working process, companies need to remind employees to follow appropriate safety rules.
 As different people will share the same desk, sanitizing is a must before and after using it.